2 min read

 "This workshop format made it very visible that you had the new world and the old world on top of it" - Kathrin Potzahr

-Kathrin Potzahr has been working in software development at Capgemini for 25 years, where she supports companies and project teams in quality assurance as an architect.
+Kathrin Potzahr has worked in software development at Capgemini for 25 years, supporting organizations and project teams in quality assurance as an architect.
 In her career, she has held various roles including developer, team leader and architect, with a focus on ensuring appropriate quality.
 She also holds training courses and lectures on continuous quality and has experience as a test manager and quality architect in agile projects.

 Rethinking agile test strategies: The minimum viable test strategy in action